fishermano/SGXLAB/README.md

 ---------------------------------------------
 This part implements the prototype described in Section Implementation, which involves the entities, i.e., trusted broker and health care provider.

-For the trusted broker, we implements the following six function modules.
+For the trusted broker, we implement the following six function modules.
 ------------
 DataSample: To simulate the activities of monitoring devices.

 DataUpload: To encrypt collected data by monitoring devices and upload the ciphertexts as per device to the public cloud storage.